UK braces for coronavirus shut down as London stations close

 "People should not be travelling, by any means, unless they really, really have to," London Mayor Sadiq Khan said.

-Britain has so far reported 104 deaths from coronavirus and 2,626 confirmed cases, but UK scientific advisers say more than 50,000 people might have already been infected.
+Buckingham Palace announced on Thursday that Queen Elizabeth had agreed to postpone the planned state visit by Japanese Emperor Naruhito in June.

-Britain faces a "massive shortage" of ventilators that will be needed to treat critically ill patients suffering from coronavirus, after it failed to invest enough in intensive care equipment, a leading ventilator manufacturer said.
-L8N2BB93Q
+Britain has so far reported 104 deaths from coronavirus and 2,626 confirmed cases.

-With the world's fifth largest economy coming to a standstill, the pound on Wednesday plunged to its lowest level since March 1985, barring levels seen during a freak "flash crash" in October 2016.
+As the world's fifth largest economy comes to a standstill, the pound on Wednesday plunged to its lowest level since March 1985, barring levels seen during a freak "flash crash" in October 2016.
 On Thursday the pound was down 0.5% at $1.1570.

 Supermarkets have been forced to limit purchases after frantic shoppers stripped shelves.
 Outside one Sainsbury's supermarket in central London on Thursday, a huge queue had formed ahead of opening, with people standing calmly in the rain, Reuters video showed.